FF Dax: Adoption

 Virgin Mobile also used the typeface for some parts of their logo.

 Interpipe, Ukrainian pipe and railway wheel manufacturer, also used the typeface for parts of their logo and all communication materials.

 NuBank, Brazilian startup credit card bank, also used it for part of their logo and whole typeface of their website, cards and advertising.

 Turkish bank VakıfBank use FF Dax Medium Italic for their logo.

 FF Dax is also the corporate typeface of Middlesex University and is used in its logo, in its publications and on its website.

-FF Dax is also the corporate typeface of Finnish transportation company, VR Group and is used in its publications and on its website.
+FF Dax is also the corporate typeface of Finnish transportation company VR Group, and is used in its publications and on its website.

 FF Dax was also used by argentine TV station Telefe and all its affiliates between 2001 and 2002 as the corporate font.

+FF Dax has been used by Del Monte Philippines as product font packaging.
+It has also been used by Bank of the Philippine Islands from 2008 until 2018 when it changed its logo.